tikv/rfcs/text/2019-01-08-pd-simulator.md

 ## Motivation

-Currently, it's a little bit hard to tell if the PD has some scheduling problems under certain circumstances.
-Also, in the test environment, it's unrealistic to deploy hundreds of TiKV to test the performance of PD under high pressure situations where high concurrency requests exist.
+Currently, it's a little bit hard to tell if PD has some scheduling problems under certain circumstances.
+Also, in the test environment, it's unrealistic to deploy hundreds of TiKVs to test the performance of PD under high pressure situations where high concurrency requests exist.

 Therefore, we need to construct a tool to simulate a large number of TiKVs in